 This presentation is for anyone involved in the planning, design, or execution of HDD projects who wants to bridge the gap between concept and field reality.
 It will explore real-world examples that illustrate both successful and problematic designs, highlighting lessons learned on projects ranging from small utility crossings to major infrastructure installations.

-Speaker: (speaker TBA) HardRock Infrastructure
+Speaker: Joe Hall, HardRock Infrastructure Services

 11:30-12